 But the easiest and simplest way to know if you are drinking enough fluid is to examine the colour of your urine.
 If you are drinking enough water, your urine will be clear or pale yellow.
 While a darker yellow shows you are not drinking enough water.

 What Stops You From Drinking Enough Water?

-- I don’t make water priority.
-I even forget to drink water at most times.
+- I don’t make water a priority.
+I even forget to drink water most time.

 - I only drink when thirsty.